AD-Papers-Material/BART_SystReviewClassifier/README.md

-This function will produce a new file which is stored in the Annotations folder of the session; the file will contain a column called `Rev_prediction_new` where the user will find records that require manual review marked by “\*“.
-These are records with uncertain labelling (”unk”), but also positive predictions and “y”/“n” predictions that contradict previous manually input labels (labelled as “check”).
+This function will produce a new file which is stored in the Annotations folder of the session; the file will contain a column called `Rev_prediction_new` where the user will find records that require manual review marked by "\*“.
+These are records with uncertain labelling (”unk“), but also positive predictions and”y“/”n" predictions that contradict previous manually input labels (labelled as “check”).
 This approach increases the accuracy of the predictions since the machine learning system is set up to favour sensitivity at the expense of